Get free scan and check if your device is infected.

 To prevent the unintended installation of adware or other programs, users should obtain software only from reliable sources like official websites or reputable download platforms, read the terms and conditions (and deselect unwanted apps) before installing any software.

 Also, users should avoid clicking on pop-ups or ads while visiting suspicious websites to avoid downloading and installing adware.
-If your computer is already infected with UnitinItiator, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate this adware.
+If your computer is already infected with UnitinItiator, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this adware.

 A message that appears after the installation of UnitinItiator: